sr00t3d/wpchangedomain/README.md

 - **Serialized Data**: Note that direct replacements via SQL can corrupt PHP serialized data (common in some page builder plugins like Elementor).
 After running the script, it is recommended to review the site.
 - **Permissions**: Make sure to run the script with a user that has read/write permissions on the database.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure to have a backup before running it.
+Always make sure to test first in a development environment.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete, step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Change WordPress Domain in Shell**](https://perciocastelo.com.br/blog/change-wordPress-domain-in-shell.html)